 The polarization of the detected bursts was calibrated by correcting for differential gains and phases, using separate measurements of a noise diode injected at an angle of 45$^\circ$ from the linear receiver.
 This was done with the software package PSRCHIVE \citep{2004PASA.Hotan}.
 The circular polarization of most bursts is consistent with noise, being less than a few percent of the total intensity, in agreement with the findings of \cite{2018Natur.Michilli}.

 Saturation occurs in the FAST receiver when radio flux densities reach levels between hundreds of Jansky and mega-Jansky.
 To identify potential saturation events and mitigate their impact on polarization analysis, each burst's four polarization components (XX, YY, X$^*$Y, Y$^*$X) were systematically examined.
+Here the quoted thresholds refer to the raw stored intensity values in the FAST FITS files rather than calibrated physical units.
 Saturation manifests differently across components: XX and YY saturate when intensities exceed 255 (wrapping to 0), while X$^*$Y and Y$^*$X saturate when absolute intensities surpass 127 (also wrapping to 0).
 For every burst, the dynamic spectra of all four polarization components were inspected.
 Critical-value data points (corresponding to the 255 and 127 thresholds) were flagged on the total intensity (I) dynamic spectra.
 These points were then frequency-integrated to generate time profiles.
 Two distinct scenarios were identified: Time profiles showing uniform temporal distribution indicate noise or radio frequency interference (RFI) effects (see Fig. \ref{fig:saturation}$a$).
 Time profiles matching the burst temporal structure signify genuine saturation (see Fig. \ref{fig:saturation}$b$).
 Bursts exhibiting the latter characteristic were excluded from subsequent analysis.
 It should be noted that the value 255 or 127 itself does not directly indicate saturation.
 The key criterion for identifying saturation is observing whether the distribution of tracers aligns with the pulse morphology.
 However, this serves only as an operational guideline, as the underlying principles are quite complex.
 Consequently, in practice there is no single unique method for determining saturation.
 Applying this methodology to the sample of bursts with SNR$\geq$20 revealed 253 saturated events, which were subsequently removed to ensure reliable polarization measurements.